 Below Barb Dunlap published a photo of a Spicebush Swallowtail that shows the underside of its wings.

 And while I was looking around, I discovered that the caterpillar of the Spicebush Swallowtail has the cutest, fake face ever.
-Below is a photo that was published by Michael Hodge.
+Check it out below.

 - Papilio glaucus (Latin name for “Eastern Tiger Swallowtail Butterfly”), published at Wikipedia